 The headlights of Akio’s car have halos.
 They certainly don’t imply holiness.
 The wide circles are moving halos.
 They are not centered on the headlights.
 Seen closer, the headlights have inner and outer halos.

 Has Akio co-opted all halos into his service?
+He tries to, but at heart light is his enemy.

 The headlight of Touga’s motorcycle gets a double halo too, when we’re close.
 It’s not identical to the car headlight halos: It’s larger and fades more gradually toward the center.